solomon-melamed-monitoring/solomon-melamed-monitoring/README.md

 My work connects technical monitoring with business service health—turning infrastructure, application, database, and operational data into actionable alerts, clear dashboards, and better decisions.

+### 🌍 Professional Impact

+- Lead the implementation, management, and ongoing operation of a centralized monitoring and operations center supporting data centers across more than 65 countries.
+- Built enterprise monitoring systems from the ground up for complex, mission-critical production environments.
+- Design and develop technical, operational, business, and executive dashboards based on monitored data and customer requirements.
+- Develop proactive and predictive monitoring solutions that identify potential problems and notify the relevant teams before customer services are affected.
+- Design and implement monitoring processes aligned with company business requirements and service objectives.
+- Integrate monitoring platforms with complex business applications, infrastructure, databases, APIs, and operational processes.
 ### 🔭 Areas of expertise

 - Monitoring & Observability architecture